fooplugins/foogallery/README.txt

 Contribute:

 FooGallery is hosted on [GitHub](https://github.com/fooplugins/foogallery).
-If you find an bug, please [create an issue](https://github.com/fooplugins/foogallery/issues).
+If you find a bug, please [create an issue](https://github.com/fooplugins/foogallery/issues).

 == Installation ==